dennybritz/rails_startup_template/README.md

   - (test environment) [factory_girl_rails]((https://github.com/thoughtbot/factory_girl): FactoryGirl instead of Rails fixtures
   - (production environment) [rails_12factor]((https://devcenter.heroku.com/articles/rails-integration-gems): For deploying Rails 4 applications on heroku

 2. Sets up [foreman](https://github.com/ddollar/foreman) to deal with environment variables and background services.
+Instead of using `rails s` you should use `foreman s`.

 3. Cleans up assets by renaming `application.css` to `application.css.scss` and removing the `include_tree` directives.
 It's better design to import and require things manually.
 For example, `@import 'bootstrap';`